burkemw3/syncthingfuse/status.md

   - would be nice to allow some files to be indexed. maybe we can detect the spotlight process and index conditionally
   - show status information in special FUSE files
 - track cache statistics
+- prefetch some data: get 1st block from each file, then 2nd, etc
 - switch to LRU-2Q file cache
 - Pin files for offline
 - Support writes.